 Texas Medicaid is operated by the Texas Medicaid and Healthcare Partnership (TMHP) and managed through the STAR managed care program, which delivers coverage through managed care plans under contract with the state.
 In those programs, patients receive services through chosen health plans.
-Members of this program get Medicaid benefits in addition to add-on services as needed for an additional, but discounted rate.
+Members of this program get Medicaid benefits in addition to additional services needed unique to that patient for an additional, but discounted rate.
 In addition to STAR, Texas operates two other managed care programs: STAR+PLUS and STAR Health.
-Texas contracts with multiple plans comprised of local non-profit plans and national for-profit plans.
+Texas contracts with 16 plans comprised of local non-profit plans and national for-profit plans.